qdrant/docs/qdrant/v0.10.x/collections.md

 )
 ```

-This command enables indexing for segments that have more than 10000 KBs.
+This command enables indexing for segments that have more than 10000 KB of vectors stored.

 ## Collection aliases